oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Rationale

 Revocation mechanisms are an essential part of most identity ecosystems.
 In the past, revocation of X.509 TLS certificates has been proven difficult.
 Traditional certificate revocation lists (CRLs) have limited scalability; Online Certificate Status Protocol (OCSP) has additional privacy risks, since the client is leaking the requested website to a third party.
-OCSP stapling is addressing some of these problems at the cost of less up-to-date data.
+OCSP stapling addresses some of these problems at the cost of less up-to-date data.
 Approaches based on cryptographic accumulators and Zero-Knowledge-Proofs try to accommodate for this privacy gap, but are currently (in 2026) facing scalability issues and are not yet standardized.
 Another alternative is short-lived Referenced Tokens with regular re-issuance, but this puts additional burden on the Issuer's infrastructure.

 This specification seeks to find a balance between scalability, security and privacy by representing statuses as individual bits, packing them into an array, and compressing the resulting binary data.
 Thereby, a Status List may contain statuses of many thousands or millions Referenced Tokens while remaining as small as possible.
 Placing a large number of Referenced Tokens into the same list also offers Holders and Relying Parties herd privacy from the Status Provider.